Accentuate The Positives, Eliminate The Negatives

 Material: 225gsm PU Coated 420D High Tenacity Nylon

-Attributes: lightweight, strong, abrasion resistant and highly weather resistant (in more muted colours)
+Attributes: light to mid-weight, strong, very abrasion resistant and highly weather resistant

 Material: 270gsm 500D PU Coated Cordura